adammck/headless-raspbian/README.md

 * Wifi SSID and password is set
 * Hostname is set

-This is just enough to enable me to get the thing booted up and ready to provision over SSH with Ansible or whatever.
-I know that I should be creating proper images with pi-gen, but this seems simpler to keep up to date.
+This is just enough to get the thing booted up and ready to provision over SSH with Ansible or whatever.
+I know that I should be building proper images with pi-gen, but this seems simpler to keep up to date.

 This is only tested on my Mac, but it might work wherever Vagrant does.

-## TODO

-- [ ] Push IP address at boot

 ## Usage